PaulTuckerIntel/Coding/README.md

-# Coding
+# Main code
-A set of odd programs developed by myself :)
+A set of programs i have developed during my time at Reigate